AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/manage-course.md

     - **Question bank**: A shared pool of reusable questions that can be used to create quizzes quickly and consistently.
 For more details, view [Question bank](./create-qb.md).
     - **Group**: A learning group helps organize related topics like chapters, topics, and other modules into a logical order, building a clear hierarchy that makes it easier to manage and reuse training materials.
 3. Select **Create**.
     The selected content is created and added to the course.
+For a video overview, view [Add new content to course](https://video.tv.adobe.com/v/3469537/aem-guides-learning-content?quality=12&learn=on)

 ## Add existing content